Backflow Prevention Services in South Hills

 One of the worst possible situations to undergo is having backflow come shooting back up your plumbing system, right into your clean, potable water.
 But what exactly causes this issue in the first place?
 Many people are unaware of the intricate network of cross-connections linking deep beneath the surface, and all that could go wrong when waste and contaminated water get caught in a flow reversal that returns up your faucet.

 The two divisions of backflow include:

-- Backpressure backflow – This issue occurs when the pressure of the water running downstream becomes suddenly higher than the pressure of your potable system.
+- Backpressure backflow – This issue occurs when the pressure of the water running downstream becomes suddenly higher than the pressure of your potable system in Pittsburgh.
 While there are many causes of this kind of backflow, it is also known to happen when your boiler quickly increases in temperature, or when an excess of water is used at a time.

 - Backsiphonage backflow – The second type of backflow has an opposite cause, though it results in a similar effect.
 Created by a vacuum that emerges inside your potable system, the sudden reduction in pressure also pushes contaminated water into your fresh supply.
 This often occurs when there is a break deep within the water main or during a flushing of the line.

 Regardless of the kind of backflow that is currently disrupting your potable water supply, it is important to put a stop to it immediately.
 A backflow preventer is a special device utilized to keep either type of problem from occurring.

 - the pressure vacuum breaker assembly unit,

 - the double check valve assembly device

 There are other options available as well, which all serve the same purpose of making a gap or barrier to block contaminated water from pouring in.
 If you are interested in installing this device, contact our Pittsburgh backflow prevention experts.